daniel-bogdoll/ad_datasets_influence/README.md

 # Impact, Attention, Influence: Early Assessment of Autonomous Driving Datasets

-This is the repository of the paper "Impact, Attention, Influence: Early Assessment of Autonomous Driving Datasets"
+This is the repository of the paper [Impact, Attention, Influence: Early Assessment of Autonomous Driving Datasets](https://arxiv.org/abs/2301.02200).

 ## Setup
 This work was tested on Ubuntu 20.04.
 Setup a local venv and install all requirements: